Božidar Delić: Yugoslav Wars

 As a major, Delić participated in the Siege of Dubrovnik and remained there from 1991 to 1992.
 There he was promoted to the rank of lieutenant colonel.
 Then, with the consent of the superior command, he volunteered to go fight in Nevesinje, in the Bosnian War and was named Chief of Staff of the Bileća Brigade of the Army of Republika Srpska.

 In 1995, he was reassigned to the position of commander of the 549th Motorized Brigade of the Yugoslav Army.
 He was a commander of this brigade during the Kosovo War and the NATO bombing of Yugoslavia in 1999.
 His brigade also included a group of Russian volunteers, the most famous of whom were Anatoly Lebed and Albert Andiev.
 After the signing of the Kumanovo Agreement, the Yugoslav Army had to withdraw from AP Kosovo and Metohija.
 He spent some time with the brigade in Leskovac, where the demobilization of volunteers, reservists and ranks whose military service ended, was organized.
 He was later promoted to the rank of one-star general.

+On 16 August 2022, representatives of a Kosovar NGO from the town of Gjakova submitted lawsuits to Kosovo’s Special Prosecution, accusing Delić of war crimes in the villages of Meja and Krusha.
+Delić was previously investigated, but was never indicted and stated to the ICTY that he was unaware of the atrocities.